 AAS Members Elected to the National Academy of Sciences

 The National Academy of Sciences has announced the election of 120 new members — including 59 women, the most elected in a single year — and 30 international members in recognition of their distinguished and continuing achievements in original research.
-Among those newly elected are more than a dozen who work in the astronomical sciences, nine of whom are AAS members:
+Among those newly elected are eight AAS members:

-- Anneila I. Sargent (California Institute of Technology)
+- Nicholas Z. Scoville (California Institute of Technology)

-The class of 2021 brings the total number of active members to 2,461 and the total number of international members to 511.
-International members are nonvoting members of the Academy, with citizenship outside the United States.
+Those elected today bring the total number of active members to 2,512 and the total number of international members to 517.
+International members are nonvoting members of the Academy with citizenship outside the United States.

 The National Academy of Sciences is a private, nonprofit institution that was established under a congressional charter signed by President Abraham Lincoln in 1863.
 It recognizes achievement in science by election to membership, and — with the National Academy of Engineering and the National Academy of Medicine — provides science, engineering, and health policy advice to the federal government and other organizations.

-The AAS congratulates all the astrophysicists and planetary scientists elected to this prestigious institution!
+The AAS congratulates all the astrophysicists, solar physicists, and planetary scientists elected to this prestigious institution!